SPARC-FAIR-Codeathon/Transcriptomic_oSPARC/README.md

 ## How does it work?

 ### Identification of differentially expressed genes
 The genes differential expression profile is base on the p value and the LogFC.
-The outputs are represented in a Table and a volcano plots, that can include specific genes on demande 300"/>
+The outputs are represented in a Table and a volcano plots, that can include specific genes on demande.
+As Follows :

 <p align="center">
   <img src="https://github.com/SPARC-FAIR-Codeathon/Transcriptomic_oSPARC/blob/pngs/Picture4.png" width="300"/>